nutanix/libvfio-user/docs/vfio-user.rst

 .. _Read and Write Operations:

+Note that all of these operations must be supported by the client and/or server, even if the corresponding memory or device region has been shared as mappable.

 ``VFIO_USER_REGION_READ``
 -------------------------

-If a device region is not mappable, it's not directly accessible by the client via ``mmap()`` of the underlying fd.
+If a device region is not mappable, it's not directly accessible by the client via ``mmap()`` of the underlying file descriptor.
 In this case, a client can read from a device region with this message.

 Request
 ^^^^^^^